 What Does a Spiritual Director Do?

 A spiritual director is not a substitute for a minister or a church.
-I do not have the answers to many theological questions, and have quite a few questions myself.
+I do not have the answers to most theological questions, and have quite a few questions myself.
 It is rare I tell people what they should do.

-What Makes Someone a Good Spiritual Director?
+What Makes Someone Good at Spiritual Direction?

-Each of us is a unique person, and each spiritual director has their own approach to what they do.
+Each of us is a unique person, and each spiritual director has their own personal approach to what they do.

 For me, practicing spiritual direction is part of my path toward contemplative spirituality.
 I did not become interested in being a spiritual director until I began to practice listening to sacred stillness.